-All the photos below were sent to me buy people who thought the rocks had regmaglypts.
+All the photos below were sent to me by people who thought the rocks had regmaglypts.
 None of these rocks are meteorites – none has a fusion crust.
 Some terrestrial processes lead to rocks depressions that can look very much like meteorite regmaglypts.
-Most of these features are the result of sculpting by wind or water on Earth.
+Many of these features are the result of sculpting by wind or water on Earth.
 Some of the depressions are incipient vesicles.
 Preferential weathering occurs when softer material weathers away before harder material.
 This process seems to occur most commonly in sedimentary rocks.
-Another process is “plucking” in which rounded clasts fall out of a softer matrix leaving a rounded depression.
+Another process is “plucking” in which hard, rounded clasts fall out of a softer matrix leaving a rounded depression.

-|If there is no fusion crust, then the depression is not a meteorite fusion crust.
+|If there is no fusion crust, then the depression is not a regmaglypt.

 And, the coating looks much like a meteorite fusion crust, but I think that it is just desert varnish.